SAP/crossplane-provider-cloudfoundry/docs/one-pager-credential-rotation.md

 **Recommendation:**

  **Direct Control Model**.
 The simplicity of interacting with a single CR and a single secret is a decisive advantage.
 The unified handling reduces cognitive load for users and is overall a more streamlined experience for managing both static and rotating credentials.

+ The changes to enhance the existing controller to support rotation are minimal and do not significantly complicate the controller logic.
+And it is non-breaking changes to the existing `ServiceCredentialBinding` resource.

+That said, the meta-controller model is useful pattern, in particular in cases whe direct change to the base controller is either not desired or not attainable.
+This is however not the case for `ServiceCredentialBinding` controller, which is under our control.